gliff-ai/support/README.md

 [{{back to navigation}}](#table-of-contents)

-Initially you will need to install [Ruby <2.7](https://www.ruby-lang.org/en/documentation/installation/) and [bundler](https://bundler.io/) with `gem install bundler`.
+install npm dependencies for lint and format with `npm i --include=dev`.

-Run `bundle config set --local path 'vendor/bundle'` to make the bundle install everything locally (so no sudo is required) and install dependenies locally with `bundle install` and npm dependencies for lint and format with `npm i --include=dev`.
+For further info on npm, please visit https://www.npmjs.com/.

 ## Development

 [{{back to navigation}}](#table-of-contents)

-Frontend code should always be written in [Typescript](https://www.typescriptlang.org/) and transpiled using the options in `tsconfig.json` in this repository. npm should always be used for package management.
+npm should always be used for package management.

-Run `bundle exec jekyll serve -H 127.0.0.1` to get local access.
-Next, head to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and then hit `ctrl`+`c` to stop the server.
+Run npm run start to get local access.
+Next, head to [http://127.0.0.1:3000/](http://127.0.0.1:3000/) and then hit `ctrl`+`c` to stop the server.

 Don't forget to regulary update dependenies with `bundle update` and `npm update`.